cthrash/project-oxford-cpp/weblm/Windows/Sample-Console/ListModels/README.md

 Web Language Model (WebLM) Sample Application
 ========================

-ListModels is sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.
+ListModels is a sample command-line tool to demonstrate the use of the [Project Oxford](<https://projectoxford.ai>) C++ WebLM ClientLibrary.

 This tool shows you to list of language models currently supported.